CodingNomads/articles/environment-variables/environment-variables.md

 After executing this command, you can see that there was a new variable added to your environment.
 Take a look at it using `printenv` and `echo` as described above.

-In order to remove an environment variable, you'll have to call the following command:
+In order to remove an environment variable in Bash, you'll have to call the following command:

 ```bash
 unset <NAME>